Learn the common signs of mental illness in adults and adolescents.

 The Sustenna brand of long-acting injection paliperidone is administered twice in the first 8 days of treatment, then every 4 weeks.
 Your healthcare provider will administer these injections.

 If you miss a dose of paliperidone, take it as soon as you remember, unless it is closer to the time of your next dose.
+Do not double your next dose or take more than what is prescribed.
+If you miss an injection, call your doctor or pharmacist right away.
 Discuss this with your healthcare provider.
-Do not double your next dose or take more than what is prescribed.

 Avoid drinking alcohol or using illegal drugs while you are taking paliperidone.
 They may decrease the benefits (e.g. worsen your confusion) and increase adverse effects (e.g. sedation) of the medication.